kissmetrics/km-support/_posts/2016-01-11-click-to-track.md

 <script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/E-v1.js" async></script><div class="wistia_responsive_padding" style="padding:62.5% 0 28px 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><div class="wistia_embed wistia_async_04uy27h4uo videoFoam=true" style="height:100%;width:100%">&nbsp;</div></div></div>

 Click to Track is a tool that lets you implement analytics on your website without any code or developer by simply clicking on elements you want to track.
-You’ll need to install the Kissmetrics JavaScript snippet on your website before you can use Click to Track.
+You’ll need to [install the Kissmetrics JavaScript snippet][install the Kissmetrics JavaScript snippet] on your website before you can use Click to Track.

 ## Compatibility